xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 For basic usages you are done by this point.

-## Getting the Edgerouter X to route 1 Gbit/s
+## Make the Edgerouter X route 1 Gbit/s

 The Edgerouter X can by default only route around 300 Mbit/s.
 If you don't need QoS you can enable [hardware offloading](https://help.ubnt.com/hc/en-us/articles/115006567467-EdgeRouter-Hardware-Offloading) and get it to route 1 Gbit/s.